JWNicholson/react-tdd-sandbox/README.md

-# Test Driven Development with Create React app
+# Test Driven Development with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).